 The last point of the “blind” structure is interesting.
 Even if you are a knowledgeable investor with connections in the industry, you cannot help the operator.
 EF Capital has stated that in a future fund this option may be available.

-The EF Capital fund is an innovative step for the industry.
+The EF Capital fund (now known as WebStreet) is an innovative step for the industry.
 It solves a few important problems in the industry:

 - Operators cannot raise money since website asset classes are not understood by traditional banks, venture capital, etc

 - Operators can focus on operating business, and let a third-party manage investor and legal relations

 - Investors get the ability to diversify funds across 6 separate operators

 Note that you still need to do your due diligence on the operators, their strategy, and the legal structures.

 2. Domain Magnate Fund – Headed by Michael Bereslavsky